zmalosh/NbaHomeCourtAdvantage/README.md

 * Investigate rest days as a categorical variable
 * Add variables for both total trip length and current progression into the current trip for the away team
   + This would be for number of days, number of games, and distance traveled.
+* Look at the home court advantage on a stadium-by-stadium basis.
 * Introduce a new section that introduces new models for postseason games.
 * Focus on using the _tidyverse_
   + _tidyverse_ is a collection of libraries with a common approach to common data science functions.
 This common approach and the surrounding community allow for improved support and debugging